“I Feel Empty” -- 4-Easy Steps To Get Started With Depression Therapy Online

 Getting started with therapy online is easy.
 The following are four steps to help you get started.

 Step One. - The first step is to choose an online therapy platform like BetterHelp.com and register for an account.
-Most therapy sites offer an option for users to remain anonymous outside of providing an email address for session notes and emergency purposes.
+Most therapy sites offer users an option to email anonymously outside, providing an email address for session notes and emergency purposes.

 Step Two. - Once you've registered for your online account, the next steps for you to take care to choose an online therapist licensed to practice in your state.
-You need a provider who licensed to practice in your state in case you need to get related services and support for continued care.
+You need a licensed provider to practice in your state if you need to get related services and continued care support.

 Now that you know some reasons that may cause you to feel empty inside, what are your next steps?
 Are you going to continue to battle these symptoms alone or reach out for support from a licensed mental health professional that can help put you back on the right track?
 Feeling empty on the inside is often a sign of something much bigger (when the feeling persists for days, weeks, or months.)